4.8 — Floating point numbers

 When writing floating point numbers in your code, the decimal separator must be a decimal point.
 If you’re from a country that uses a decimal comma, you’ll need to get used to using a decimal point instead.

-There are three standard floating point data types: a single-precision float, a double-precision double, and an extended-precision long double.
+C++ has three fundamental floating point data types: a single-precision float, a double-precision double, and an extended-precision long double.
 As with integers, C++ does not define the actual size of these types.

 double8 bytes